-Microsoft teased its new console at the E3 games conference in June 2019 and it's set to go on sale 'Holiday 2020'.
-Originally codenamed ‘Project Scarlett’, it now goes by its official name: Xbox Series X, complete with a new Xbox Series X logo.
+Microsoft first teased the new Xbox at the E3 games conference in June last year and it's now set to go on sale in early November.
+Originally codenamed ‘Project Scarlett’, it now goes by its official name: Xbox Series X.

-Xbox Series X promises four times the power of the Xbox One X and is being billed by Microsoft as the "fastest, most powerful games console ever."
-To match that dramatic leap in performance, the Series X gets a new 'tall tower' design and a new wireless controller.
+Xbox Series X promises four times the power of the Xbox One X and is being billed by Microsoft as the "fastest, most powerful games console ever".
+To match that dramatic leap in performance, the Series X gets a new 'tall tower' design, new wireless controller and a new interface.

-If you're looking for the Xbox Series X specs, features and all the latest news on the console's launch date and pricing as and when it's announced, you've come to the right place.
+If you're looking for the Xbox Series X specs, features, games and all the latest news on the console's release date and pricing, you've come to the right place.
 We even know what the Xbox Series X will look like when you boot it up.

 Xbox Series X release date